 Mission and Vision

-The mission of the National Threat Assessment Center (NTAC) is to provide guidance on threat assessment, both within the Secret Service and to its law enforcement and public safety partners.
+The mission of the National Threat Assessment Center (NTAC) is to provide guidance on threat assessment and training, both within the Secret Service and to its law enforcement, public safety, and academic partners.
 Through the Presidential Threat Protection Act of 2000, Congress formally authorized NTAC to provide assistance in the following areas:

 - Research threat assessment and various types of targeted violence.

-- Provide training on threat assessment and targeted violence to law enforcement officials and others with protective and public safety responsibilities.
+- Provide training on threat assessment and targeted violence to law enforcement officials, school personnel, and others with protective and public safety responsibilities.

 - Consult on complex threat assessment cases or programs.